aitecraft/profile-manager/README.md

 Fabric is at the forefront of Aitecraft Profile Manager.
 It will automatically install any version of Fabric as instructed by your API!
 No more manually updating Fabric.

 ### Incremental Updates
-Updating even large modpacks will be a breeze for your users thanks to a modern update system, that works by only downloading files that have been updated or were never on your install.
+Updating even large modpacks will be a breeze for your users thanks to an incremental update system, that works by only downloading files that have been updated or were never on your install.

 ### Built for All Hardware
 Built on AutoIt3, Aitecraft Profile Manager is supported across a wide range of Windows versions, from 7 to the latest builds of 10, without any sacrifices on any version.
 Thanks to the lightweight nature of AutoIt, Aitecraft Profile Manager consumes <20 MB of memory!
 This is far lower than anything using web-based technologies.
 All that while having a far simpler and easier to customize codebase than a similar C/C++ codebase!
 (Especially GUIs)